Milestone-Proposal:Vertical-Cavity Surface-Emitting Laser, 1977

 (v)Ranging and sensing

 Several companies such as Finisar Corp., II-VI, and Philips U-L-M Photonics shipped 100 to 200 million VCSELs per year in 2013 or 2014, as described by Grabherr in the SPIE Journal referred above[B33].
 The total number of VCSELs shipped over the last 20 years is estimated to be nearly 1 billion by Tatum of Finisar Corp.
 [B39].
 Although the past and the present markets, related to VCSEL applications, are still datacom, new and promising volume applications have recently emerged in consumer electronics.
 They are smart sensors in electronic devices, as described also by Grabherr in the same SPIE journal [B39].
 Smartphones today are installed with many VCSELs for use in, for example, laser autofocusing and proximity sensing by time-of-flight range detection, 3D (three dimensional) face recognition for a new security system of smartphones by the use of structured light, low noise optical microphone, and some devices for gesture recognition.
 These applications will provide a huge potential for VCSEL markets.
-VCSELs are the most suitable light sources for these applications because of their advantageous features such as low cost owing to high productivity, high reliability, low power consumption, high signal bandwidth and small size.
+VCSELs are the most suitable light sources for these applications because of their advantageous features such as low cost owing to high productivity, high reliability, low power consumption, and small size.
+Fumio Koyama of Tokyo Institute of Technology has succeeded to extend the ranging distance further by monolithic integration of a VCSEL and a VCSEL-based fully solid-state light beam steering device, resulting in a beam steering LiDAR (Light Detection And Ranging) with small size, high resolution, and long measurable distance [B3].
+These features are attractive for various sensor applications such as automatic driving, automatic production lines, infrastructure inspection, and many others.

-(vi) Iga and his group’s contributions
+(vi) Iga and his team’s contributions

 Supporting texts and citations to establish the dates, location, and importance of the achievement: Minimum of five (5), but as many as needed to support the milestone, such as patents, contemporary newspaper articles, journal articles, or chapters in scholarly books.
 'Scholarly' is defined as peer-reviewed, with references, and published.
 You must supply the texts or excerpts themselves, not just the references.
 At least one of the references must be from a scholarly book or journal article.
 All supporting materials must be in English, or accompanied by an English translation.